 - Status and trend monitoring of local catchments to evaluate the achievement of Reserve and Resource Quality Objectives at the catchment scale.
 The required resolution would typically be much finer than that used by the national programmes.
-The list of monitoring programmes would include, at a catchment scale, several of the programmes listed in Table 1. - Programmes to assess compliance of water users to water licence conditions or general authorisations. - Programmes assessing impacts of proposed water uses for the purpose of issuing licenses or designing other water management interventions. - Programmes generating the information needed for determining the achievement of the Ecological Reserve. - Process control monitoring, e.g. for water releases from a reservoir.
+The list of monitoring programmes would include, at a catchment scale, several of the programmes listed in Table 1. - Programmes to assess compliance of water users to water licence conditions or general authorisations. - Programmes assessing impacts of proposed water uses for the purpose of issuing licenses or designing other water management interventions. - Process control monitoring, e.g. for water releases from a reservoir.